Spin legend Shane Warne dies of suspected heart attack in Thailand | Sports-Games

 Warne's vivacious persona made him a fan favourite across the cricketing world but also often landed him in trouble.
 In 1998, he and Mark Waugh coped a fine from Cricket Australia for accepting money from a bookmaker for sharing information on pitch and weather conditions.

-Before the 2003 World Cup in South Africa, he tested positive for banned a diuretic, which he claimed, was given to him by his mother for weight loss.
+Before the 2003 World Cup in South Africa, he tested positive for a banned diuretic, which he claimed, was given to him by his mother for weight loss.
+He subsequently coped a suspension for the failed dope test.

 He was dismissive of the idea of coaching in cricket and always advocated for man managers instead.